icrnjavic/ArduDAQ/README.md

 ### Example Usage

 To read the voltage on Channel 1, send the command `READ_CHANNEL_0` over serial.
-The system will respond with a message like: `3.30V`
+Board will respond with a message like: `3.30V`

 ## License

-Non yet
+MIT License